 In this tutorial, we will cover how to use PROC REPORT in SAS, along with examples.

-is a powerful procedure in SAS used for creating highly customizable tabular reports.
-It allows you to summarize, analyze, and present data in a structured format.
+PROC REPORT is a powerful SAS procedure used for creating highly customizable tabular reports.
+It also allows you to summarize, analyze and present data in a structured format.

 proc report data=dataset-name; column variable1 variable2 variable3; run;